4d/docs/docs/Concepts/classes.md

 If the property is not accessed, the code never executes.

 Computed properties are designed to handle data that do not necessary need to be kept in memory.
 They are usually based upon persistent properties.
-For example, if a persistent property contains the *gross price* of an object and another property contains the *VAT rate*, the *net price* could be handled by a computed property.
+For example, if a class object contains as persistent property the *gross price* and the *VAT rate*, the *net price* could be handled by a computed property.

 In the class definition file, computed property declarations use the `Function get` (the *getter*) and `Function set` (the *setter*) keywords, followed by the name of the property.
 The name must be compliant with [property naming rules](Concepts/identifiers.md#object-properties).

+`Function get` returns a value of the property type and `Function set` takes a parameter of the property type.
+Both arguments must comply with standard [function parameters](#parameters).

 When both functions are defined, the computed property is **read-write**.
 If only a `Function get` is defined, the computed property is **read-only**.
 In this case, an error is returned if the code tries to modify the property.
 If only a `Function set` is defined, 4D returns *undefined* when the property is read.